-Rachel started as an Outreach Intern for MEANS and quickly rose through the ranks to Outreach Coordinator.
-She conducts outreach in the Northeast and assists with grant writing.
-As a volunteer for her local food pantry, she had the opportunity to serve 125 families per week.
-She studies Finance and Economics at American University and has served as a teaching assistant for an introductory business course.
-Every Wednesday she volunteers at a downtown unemployment site where she helps individuals find local food resources in DC and qualify for SNAP benefits.
-In her free time, she enjoys being outdoors and going on runs.
+Rachel started as an Outreach Intern and quickly rose through the ranks to Senior Project Manager.
+She conducts outreach in the Northeast, coordinates the Rhode Island Department of Health partnership, and assists the team with grant writing.
+As a volunteer for her local food pantry, she has the opportunity to serve 125 families every week.
+In her free time, she enjoys being outdoors and traveling!

 Hannah first became involved in public health nonprofits her senior year of high school, where she worked as a peer educator for HiTOPS.
 There, she conducted health education workshops on pregnancy prevention, HIV/AIDS, sexual violence, and reducing homophobia at juvenile detention centers, middle schools, and high schools.
 In her free time, Hannah loves to travel and explore DC!

 Renee is a freshman at American University majoring in Journalism and Business Administration.
 She is joined the MEANS Team in January as a Grant Writing Intern.